kinostl/We-Have-To-Kill-Chaos/notes.md

   // I think 1dHP + EVA sounds fun
   // Reroll each turn to allow for things like HASTE to matter more

+# Fighter Weapons

+Swords have High Hit% Mid Damage
+Axes have Mid Hit% High Damage

+Maybe have Swords return a + to replicate this?

+# Spell Books

+Maybe it could be fun to have a Dicey Dungeons kind of thing for these?

+# Fixing Grinding

+If we should, maybe add side quests?
+Theres enough side npcs for it.

+# Magic

+Casters can maybe put more orbs into a spell to change it between 1/2/etc